Rescue dog behaviour training!

 Don’t pre-judge

 So, you have to be careful with how much importance you place on a dogs story.
-You definitely don’t let it dictate your assessment or any rehabilitation plan.
+You definitely don’t let it dictate your assessment or any behaviour rehabilitation plan.

 New house, new rules!

-One reason for situational behaviour is that dogs always take time; maybe it’s a moment, sometimes it’s a day, or even a week, to check the rules, people, and culture when they enter a new territory.
+One reason for situational behaviour is that dogs always take time; maybe it’s a moment, sometimes it’s a day, or a week, or even longer, to check the rules, people, and culture when they enter a new territory.
 They’ll be figuring out who makes the rules, who decides where everyone sleeps, where’s the toilet, who takes you for walks – and when, and what are the feeding times, etc etc. This is a golden time to establish your house rules and the clearer you are at the start, the easier everything will be on your new dog, and the quicker they’ll settle in.
 It’s a mistake to give them a week or two to “find their feet” why not make it easy for them and just show them their feet on day one?!

 Always looking for new behaviour

 When assessing rescue dog behaviour you get good at starting from scratch and looking for clues as to what might be affecting their behaviour.
 But, there is always additional anxiety and possibly trauma caused by moving from one place to another.
-They have just been though a huge life change.
+The dog has just been though a huge life change.
 They’ve probably gone from a home to a kennel.
 There are new people, a strange routine, and other dogs and smells to get used to.
 So, they need constant reassessment.
 Their behaviour will change as they get to know the rules and the people around them.
 And for this reason I often prefer to wait a few weeks before starting a rehabilitation plan.

 The rescue dog at home

 There is an element of constant reassessment when working in a home.
 As we change things, the dog will adapt.
 Experience means that most adaptations are predictable, but that’s not always the case.
-So, I’ll be very interested in how his behaviour has changed at that time.
+So, I’ll be very interested in how his behaviour has changed during that time.

 With missing or inaccurate history, you should expect the occasional surprise.
 You just never know what innocent object might trigger a reaction.
 You don’t know what a dogs been through, or what kind of training they have been subjected to, or what experiences they have had.
 So you can’t be sure how they’ll react to something until you try it.
 Years of experience will make most situations reasonably predictable though.
 When you have spent so long working with dogs, you learn how to read them.